Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 A hallmark of $\beta$-plane turbulence is the formation of zonal jets.
 The width of these jets is often found to be closely related to the so-called Rhines scale \citep{rhines1975waves}, here defined using the Rossby number, such that

 In the exponential container considered in configuration (i), $\beta$ is constant which makes the definition of $\ell_R$ well-posed.
-Figure.~\ref{fig:radial-profiles}(\textit{a}) shows the time-averaged radial profiles of the zonal velocity $\langle u_\varphi \rangle_\varphi$ for this configuration.
+Figure~\ref{fig:radial-profiles}(\textit{a}) shows the time-averaged radial profiles of the zonal velocity $\langle u_\varphi \rangle_\varphi$ for this configuration.
 Seven jets of alternated directions of similar width are obtained.
 The segment in the bottom right corner indicates the good agreement between the jet widths and half the Rhines scale \citep[e.g.][]{heimpel2007turbulent}.
-The small standard deviations --shaded area-- highlight the stability of the jets over time in this configuration.
+The small standard deviations ---shaded area--- highlight the stability of the jets over time in this configuration.

-The simulation with $\tau \equiv \mathcal{M}$ accurately reproduces the jets pattern of the DNS, in stark contrast to the other two models which lose the structure of the jets, mostly at the center of the domain.
+The different models accurately reproduce the jets pattern of the DNS, in stark contrast to the under-resolved simulation $\tau \equiv 0$ and the Leith eddy-viscosity $\tau \equiv \nu_\text{L}$ to a lesser extent, which fail to accurately capture the jet's structure for $s > 1.2$.

 Zonal jets in quasi-geostrophic flows are directly related to the distribution of potential vorticity (PV) \citep{mcintyre2003potential} here defined by